Synopsis

 source (array)

 An array of source files required to build the package.
-Source files must either reside in the same directory as the PKGBUILD file, or be a fully-qualified URL that makepkg will use to download the file.
-In order to make the PKGBUILD as useful as possible, use the $pkgname and $pkgver variables if possible when specifying the download location.
-Any files that are compressed will automatically be extracted, unless found in the noextract array listed below.
+Source files must either reside in the same directory as the PKGBUILD, or be a fully-qualified URL that makepkg can use to download the file.
+To simplify the maintenance of PKGBUILDs, use the $pkgname and $pkgver variables when specifying the download location, if possible.
+Compressed files will be extracted automatically unless found in the noextract array described below.

-It is also possible to specify an optional filename, which is helpful with weird URLs and for handling multiple source files with the same name.
-The syntax is: source=(filename::url)
+It is also possible to change the name of the downloaded file, which is helpful with weird URLs and for handling multiple source files with the same name.
+The syntax is: source=('filename::url').

 noextract (array)

-An array of filenames corresponding to those from the source array.
+An array of file names corresponding to those from the source array.
 Files listed here will not be extracted with the rest of the source files.
-This is useful for packages which use compressed data which is downloaded but not necessary to uncompress.
+This is useful for packages that use compressed data directly.

 groups (array)